bitcoin-s/bitcoin-s/docs/getting-setup.md

+---
+id: getting-setup
+title: Getting Bitcoin-S installed on your machine
+---

-# Getting Setup With Bitcoin-S
+## Getting Setup With Bitcoin-S

 ## Step 1: Java and Scala